pgmoka/quotes/README.md

+“Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.” - Antoine de Saint-Exupéry, The Little Prince

 "Extinction is the rule.
 Survival is the exception" - Carl Sagan

 "[...]
 I've just got you luggin' heavy rocks around all day \ [...] (but) This is not just a pile of stones \ [...]
 We are buildin' a castle together" - Good Morning Sunshine by The Narcissist Cookbook